-Our ode to bacon—with recipes for all menu parts.
+Our ode to bacon—with recipes for all foodservice menu parts.

 Bacon needs no context, no introduction.
 It is not one of those ingredients that's trending now and will later recede into culinary history.
 It's got lifelong sweetheart status with the American consumer, adored for its salty, sweet, crisp profile.
 Chefs love it, too.
 Bacon adds deep, echoing flavor and lingering smokiness.
 Its fat renders perfection to stews, soups, sauces.
 And in strips?
 Nothing crowns burgers and sandwiches with more majesty.
 Indeed, bacon makes everything better.